Ignatius-Reilly/SimpleCalendar/README.md

 ## Simple Calendar

 Prints a grid with minimun design for a specified month and year in a pdf file.
-Usefull as a monthly planner, but can be easily upgraded to cover a whole year.
+Useful as a monthly planner, but can be easily upgraded to cover a whole year.

 ![Example](https://github.com/Ignatius-Reilly/SimpleCalendar/blob/main/Examples/Example1.png)